gc-hrms-spectra/gc-hrms-spectra.github.io/index.md

 # Welcome

 This website provides an open-source gas-chromatography (GC)-high resolution mass spectrometry (HRMS) spectral database of archeologically relevant compounds focusing on lipids.
 Spectra were collected from standards and selected archaeological samples.
-More information on the database and an analytical workflow where it can be included can be found in the publication: (bibliographic data to be added).
+More information on the database and an analytical workflow where it can be included can be found in the publication:

+Korf, A., Hammann, S., Schmid, R., Froning, M., Hayen, H., & Cramp, L. J. (2020).
+Digging deeper-A new data mining workflow for improved processing and interpretation of high resolution GC-Q-TOF MS data in archaeological research.
+Scientific Reports, 10(1), 1-9.

 ## Download